bernardoct/WaterPaths/src/InputFileParser/README.md

 # Parsing Your Own Class

 Input file parsing in WaterPaths is managed by the MasterSystemInputFileParser class.
 Its method parseFile reads the header of the input file containing the number of realizations and weeks to be simulated and parses all elements describing the system .
 The data pertaining to each element, be it a water source, utility, or a connectivity graph, is demarcated with a tag following the format "\[MY TAG\]".
-Right below tag, the data is organized one parameter and its data per line, as in "paramter_name text_string 0 1 2,3,4".
+Right below tag, the data is organized one parameter and its data per line, as in "parameter_name text_string 0 1 2,3,4".
 In this example, the line is comprised of the name of the parameter (preferably corresponding to the name of the variable in the code of the parser itself), a string variable, two doubles or integers, and a vector or integers.
 More details about how to use already implemented code, how to organize your parser, and about how to integrate it within WaterPaths parser are given below.

 ## Water Sources